The client's experience...

 I don't feel ok.

-So how can a client produce evidence for a therapist's harmful words, or behaviour?
+So how can a client prove otherwise, produce evidence of a therapist's harmful words, or behaviour?
 A defensive therapist knows better than to write emails.
 And it is extremely easy for a therapist to pathologize anyone, especially if the therapist believes in disorders.
-Even if the therapist understands responses and refuses to go along with paranoid fantasies of disorder, their notes should provide the reasons why they treated you as they did in therapy.
-Yet the dice are still weighted against you the client.. for they write the notes, not you.
+Even if the therapist understands that distress, panic, need for reassurance, are responses - not conditions!

 Unless you write notes too?